CePeU/MarkdownToFoundry/README.md

 - **Toggle**: Enable or disable this feature.

-If all goes well (needs deeper testing) this will allow Obsidian to connect to your specified Foundry session without you beeing logged in.
+If all goes well (needs deeper testing) this will allow Obsidian to connect to your specified Foundry session without you being logged in.
 This is slower because of the login process and probably will only make sense much later IF a batch export can be done.

 ### Foundry Server IP